FrederikAlbrechtsen/algorithms/README.md

 # Algorithms

-Implementation of different sorting algorithms from Introduction to Algorithms (CLRS) done back in 2019.
+Implementation of various sorting algorithms from Introduction to Algorithms (CLRS) done back in 2019.

 <!-- CONTRIBUTING -->
 ## Contributing